papontem/20hack_or_snooze_ajax_api/README.md

 - [ ] Add a section for a “user profile” where a user can change their name and password in their profile.
 - [ ] Add Intuitive icons for navigation and manipulating users stories, and favoriting stories.
 - [ ] Style the application so that it is presentable on mobile devices.
-      1.possibly with dynamic width adjustments using a clamp from css?
+  - possibly with dynamic width adjustments using a clamp from css?
 - [ ] Add infinite scroll!
 When a user scrolls to the bottom of the page, load more stories.
 - [ ] Come up with some other features you can build using what our Hack or Snooze API makes available to you!